 When he’s not climbing he’s at home in his shed, climbing on the tiny climbing wall he built in there.
 Or doing pull-ups to train for climbing.
 Sometimes he strokes his dog or chats to his girlfriend Nia – but usually he’ll be doing pull ups at the same time.
 He even has a pull-up bar above his bed for sleep pull-ups.
 Josh spends the winter at his olive grove in Portugal, harvesting his olives and enjoying the amazing climbing there.

 Josh has seen all the extremes of coasteering during his time guiding – his first coasteer with us was a brutal, early-season mission with the Royal Marines in rather chunky conditions and he’s since seen everything from glassy-calm cruises around Tenby to onshore chaos at Lydstep.

 Along with the above, we have a squad of eager assistants who help us keep you safe.
-Sarah, Jackamo!, Dan, Ross are all finely tuned assisting machines ready to feed you some seaweed, give you a tow, gently encourage you to jump off something or give you a tow.
+Sarah, Jackamo, Dan, Ross are all finely tuned assisting machines ready to feed you some seaweed, gently encourage you to jump off something or give you a tow.